 Ingrid Kraftchenko is a British Fashion Designer.
 Born in Kent, England and graduated from London College of Fashion (2017).
 She lives and works in London.
 She has gained critical acclaim for her political avant garde designs and for challenging modern luxury.
+She is currently part of the Centre of Fashion Enterprise.

 "Previously working as a performance artist for Marina Abramović, Ingrid Kraftchenko started to design her collection by performing each of the characters she wanted to create.
 Titled Women on the Verge of a Nervous Breakdown (after the 1989 Pedro Almodóvar film) the collection explored gender power play, and archetypes of women...
 Cue the leather clad models their ensembles often with 80s power shoulders."
 DAZED